rokbenko/ai-playground/google-tutorials/2-Vertex_AI_Gemini_Pro_API_starter/README.md

 - **Setting up Vertex AI:** We will set up Vertex AI, a comprehensive platform within the Google Cloud Platform designed for developing, deploying, and managing ML and AI applications.
 The steps include:

-1. Signing in to Google Cloud Platform
+1. Creating a Google Cloud Platform account
 2. Creating our first project
 3. Enabling the Vertex AI API
 4. Setting up Application Default Credentials using IAM, which includes: